jwc20/stopwatch-ics/README.md

 ## Note
-- For all calendars (Google Calendar, Apple/Microsoft Calendar), each events that are less than or equal to 1 minute appear as 30 minute block.
+- For all calendars (Google Calendar, Apple/Microsoft Calendar), each events that are less than 1 minute appear as 30 minute block.

 ## Tools